sristipanth01/PowerBI-data-survey-/README.md

 # Steps Followed

+## Data Loading:

-##Data Loading:The dataset was loaded into Power BI Desktop from an Excel file.
+The dataset was loaded into Power BI Desktop from an Excel file.

 ## Data Preparation: